 The Board normally meets in the Board room of the Department offices at the Maloof Annex, 1300 Commerce Drive, Decatur, Georgia 30030.
-The Board may designate a different meeting place if needed.
+The Board may designate a different meeting place if needed provided proper notice is given to the public.
 Meetings start promptly at the scheduled hour or as soon afterward as a quorum is present.